worldline/observability-workshop/docs/workshop.md

   provided by the OpenTelemetry project, which automatically instruments our code when attached to our JVM regardless of the framework you use.

-For this workshop, we'll use the Java Agent approach, as it's the most straightforward way to instrument our application and independent of the libraries we use.
+For this workshop, we'll keep to use the Java Agent approach, as it's the most straightforward way to instrument our application and independent of the libraries we use.

 The OpenTelemetry Collector will be used once again, tasked with receiving traces and forwarding them to the Tempo